Performance of Empirical Risk Minimization For Principal Component Regression: Performance of Empirical Risk Minimization

-holds with probability at least $1-T^{-\eta}$. \end{thm}
+holds with probability at least $1 - T^{-\eta}$. \end{thm}

 The theorem establishes a regret bound on the excess risk of PCR relative to the best linear predictor that can be obtained on the basis of the predictors $\bm X_t$.
-The gap is made up of two terms.
-The first can interpreted as the approximation error of PCR and the second as the estimation error.
+The gap is made up of three terms.
+The first accounts for the approximation error of PCR and the last two account for the estimation error.
 The approximation error measures the gap between the performance of the best linear predictor based on the population principal components $\bm P_t$ and the best linear predictor based on the predictors $\bm X_t$.
 The estimation error measures the gap between the performance of PCR relative to the best linear predictor based on the population principal components $\bm P_t$.

+A natural question that arises from Theorem \ref{thm:erm-pcr} is whether the rate for the estimation error is sharp.
+The following theorem establishes a lower bound for the performance of PCR under a Gaussian data-generating process.